-This is a strategy that comes from a fellow trader who got it from a guy who meta guy who knew this trader who had a strategy!
+This is a strategy that comes from a fellow trader who holds prime accounts and he got it from a guy who meta guy who knew this trader who had a strategy!

 Caveat- we have been tracking this for a few months and it has had sevral big wins and weeks of losses.
 It is a weekly trade and it is the… Pitchfork.

 Simply, it’s a short deep ITM call and 3 (three) short puts First issue: It has to be placed on a Monday,so we will have to report from a live market.
 To compensate here’s this last week’s trade(Monday 14th).
 6300 strike 325+(83×3)= 574 now 285+(64 x3). =477 Credit 97.
 That is £970 based on one lot!
 As you can see the premium taken in is substantial the timeframe 4 days.
 Sounds too good to be true.
 That’s because it has a lot of losers, but all will be revealed in due course.
 It’s a cliffhanger, but don’t expect fireworks next week